 Board of Examiners (BEX) Exam

 Check out the BEX study guide.
-The first step is an online test that has four components: General Knowledge, English Language Expression, Situational Judgment, and Understanding Regulations (see the vacancy announcement for more information).
+The first step is an online test that has four components: General Knowledge, English Language Expression, Situational Judgment, and Understanding Regulations.

 Once you submit your application to AEFM-CA@state.gov you will receive confirmation that you have the minimum qualifications to continue with the process.
 GTM/CDA will ask you for the name and Department of State email address of your proctor for the online test.
+The proctor must be a USDH Officer, Specialist or Civil Service Employee.
 Once you have provided the proctor information, GTM/CDA will send your application and proctor information to the BEX office and the BEX scheduler will contact your proctor (and you) directly to arrange the online test.
-BEX has hundreds of CA-AEFM applicants to schedule and it may take some time before you are contacted.
-If you wish to complete the online assessment in Washington, DC, list BEX as your proctor
+Proctors must be unrelated U.S. Direct Hires.
+Employed family members are not acceptable proctors.

-Once BEX contacts you and the proctor, you have one month to complete the exam.
+Once BEX contacts you and the proctor, you have one month to complete the written online exam.

-BEX schedules both of these tests multiple times a week on a rolling basis.
+BEX schedules both tests multiple times a week on a rolling basis.

 BEX will send you information on how to schedule the Oral Assessment.
-You will have 12 months to schedule the Oral Assessment in Washington, DC, from the time that you pass the online test.
-There is no funding available for travel to Washington, DC, to take the Oral Assessment.
+Oral assessments for CA-AEFM candidates are now conducted virtually.
+You will have 12 months to schedule the Oral Assessment from the time that you pass the written online test.

-No, if you are currently on the FS generalist or CA/LNA register, you are exempt from the CA-AEFM exam and can be added to the register.
+No, if you are currently on the FS generalist or CA/LNA language fellow register, you are exempt from the CA-AEFM Oral Assessment and can be added to the CA-AEFM register.
 BEX will verify that you are on the generalist register and will provide further instructions.
-If you have not passed the FS Oral Assessment, but have passed the online portion of the Foreign Service Officer Test (FSOT), you will need to take the online portion of the CA-AEFM exam.
+If you have not passed the FS Oral Assessment but have passed the written online portion of the Foreign Service Officer Test (FSOT), you will need to take the written online portion of the CA-AEFM exam.

 Your HR point of contact until you reach full certification is Registrar@state.gov.
-Please keep in mind that the process to obtain full certification takes between 6-12 months so you will need to be patient.
+Please keep in mind that the process to obtain full certification takes between 6-12 months.
 Once you are fully certified, your point of contact is the CA-AEFM Coordinator, AEFM-CA@state.gov.
 The CA-AEFM coordinator cannot discuss potential assignments or hiring until you receive full certification.